 Because lung cancers are highly dependent upon angiogenesis for their growth and spread, antiangiogenic therapy may be useful for this condition.
 Studies of lung cancer in animals have clearly shown that the greater the number of microvessels within the lung cancer, the worse the prognosis.
 Angiogenesis inhibition has slowed lung cancer growth significantly in animals.
 Researchers have shown that a drug mimicking the natural angiogenesis inhibitor thrombospondin-1 can inhibit lung cancer in animals.
 A similar drug, called ABT-510, is now in veterinary trials for canine cancer.
 In human patients, other antiangiogenic drugs have been used to treat lung cancer, including Avastin, Neovastat, TNP-470, squalamine, and endostatin.

 The prognosis is generally good for dogs with primary lung cancer presenting with a single, small mass in their lungs that has not spread to the lymph nodes or other tissue.
 In this group, more than 50% are expected to live 1 year after the surgical removal of the mass.
-A recent study of 67 dogs diagnosed with primary lung cancer showed that the prognosis depends on several factors such as the cancer histological type, grade, how advanced the cancer is and whether the pets had symptoms at the time of diagnosis The overall median survival of these dogs was 1 year.
-Dogs with lower grade tumor had a median survival of 22 months whereas dogs with higher grade tumor had a median survival of 6 months.
+A recent study of 67 dogs diagnosed with primary lung cancer showed that the prognosis depends on several factors such as the cancer histological type, grade, how advanced the cancer is, and whether the pets had symptoms at the time of diagnosis The overall median survival of these dogs was 1 year.
+Dogs with lower-grade tumors had a median survival of 22 months whereas dogs with higher-grade tumors had a median survival of 6 months.
 Dogs who showed symptoms had a median survival of 8 months compared to 18 months in those without symptoms.

 Following wide surgical resection of the pulmonary mass, dogs with pulmonary adenocarcinomas are reported to have a longer mean survival time than animals with other types of primary lung carcinomas.